tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:annotationSystem is not available; POTENTIAL_ISSUE if an annotation in the bdqval:annotationSystem exists with a matching bdqval:annotationAlertIf; otherwise NOT_ISSUE.
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:annotationSystem is not available; POTENTIAL_ISSUE if an annotation in the bdqval:annotationSystem exists and has an oa:hasTarget referencing the bdqffdq:SingleRecord under evaluation with matching bdqval:annotationAlertIf criteria; otherwise NOT_ISSUE.

 #### Information Elements
 Consulted:
-AllDarwinCoreTerms
+oa:hasTarget

 #### Parameters